 You can set an event handler to automatically notify the database administrator (or carry out some other action) when the partition is nearly exhausted.
-For more information, see "Defining trigger conditions for events" on page 237 of the book ASA Database Administration Guide.
+For more information, see "Defining trigger conditions for events" [ASA Database Administration Guide, page 273].

-For more information, see "GLOBAL_DATABASE_ID option" on page 569 of the book ASA Database Administration Guide.
+For more information, see "GLOBAL\DATABASE\ID option [database]" [ASA Database Administration Guide, page 595].